adamhinton/inv-todo/README.md

 ### AddNewTaskForm.js

-pass in setTodoList from App \
+take in setTodoList from App \
 label on top, then input below with "Enter task description" \
 Add task button on bottom. onClick setTodoList [...todoList, todoFormValue]